There is no doubt that you would have heard of BitMEX (The Bitcoin Mercantile Exchange).

 This is one of the most well-known Bitcoin future exchanges in the world and is the go-to exchange for advanced traders and speculators alike.

 But, what is the real deal with BitMEX?
 Can it be trusted and is it a safe exchange to use?

-In this comprehensive BitMEX review we will dig deep into this exchange.
+In this BitMEX review we will dig deep into this exchange and give you all the answers.
 We will also give you some hints and tips in order to avoid liquidations and make the most out of futures trading.

 Jump to 👇

 - 1 Overview

 - 3 Crypto Asset Coverage

 - 4 BitMEX Leverage